powerapi-ng/powerapi/docs/source/sensors.rst

 .. note::

-   Code in this page is not tested :D
+   Code on this page is not tested :D

 HWPC-Sensor
 -----------